feminism-chat/feminism-chat.github.io/faq.md

 Other common web gateways (kiwiirc, freenode webchat, matrix) are banned due to repeated misuse.

+# Are all opinions welcome?

+No. The following opinions are not welcome:
+1. Trans-exclusionary, anti-trans-woman opinions (such as TWERFs)

 # Why was I banned from #feminism?

 Our channel is named ##feminism - note the two hash characters.
 We do not control #feminism.
 The operators of #feminism quit irc years ago, and banned everybody from their channel, including us.
 Ideally we'd like it to redirect to ##feminism, but freenode won't transfer ownership because of [channel naming rules](https://freenode.net/policies).